awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.container.console.md

 The Log Options section has two settings:
 + **Instance profile** – Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
-+ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to your Amazon S3 bucket associated with your application\.
++ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

 ### Environment properties<a name="dotnet-console-properties"></a>